Caronex-Labs/DRF-Boilerplate/README.md

 1. On the Github Repository of this project, you'll find an option to `Use this template` on the top right.
 2. Follow the prompts to create your new repository using this one as a template.
 3. Clone your new repository to your local system.
 4. After opening your new project inside a text editor or IDE, perform a `global search and replace` on the whole project for the phrase `DRF_Boilerplate` and change it to the name of your new project.
 For more detailed instructions, look up '*How to change Django project name*' and follow along.
+Please make sure to change the name inside of the project configuration files of your IDE as well.
 5. Create your virtual environment and install all requirements with `pip install -r requirements.txt`
 6. Find the `env_template.txt` file inside of your main app directory ( the same directory as the `settings.py` ).
 Follow the instructions inside of this file.
 7. Go to the `settings.py` file and read through it.
 There are comments indicating any modifications you might want to make.